redis/redis-doc/commands/rpop.md

 When provided with the optional _count_ argument, the reply will consist of up to _count_ elements, depending on the list's length.

 {{% alert title="Note" color="info" %}}
-A Redis list always consists of one or element.
+A Redis list always consists of one or elements.
 When the last element is popped, the list is automatically deleted from the database.
 {{% /alert %}}

 @return

-When called without the `count` argument:
+When called without the _count_ argument:

-@bulk-string-reply: the value of the last element, or `nil` when `key` does not exist.
+@bulk-string-reply: the value of the last element, or @nil-reply when _key_ doesn't exist.

-When called with the `count` argument:
+When called with the _count_ argument:

-@array-reply: list of popped elements, or `nil` when `key` does not exist.
+@array-reply: list of popped elements, or @nil-reply when _key_ doesn't exist.

 @examples